-5 Self-parenting techniques in adulthood
+5 Self-parenting techniques to master in adulthood

 1. Nourish your body